 Skyrocket Your Metabolism to Lose Fat

-The ability to lose fat and gain muscle at the same time is one of the biggest misunderstandings of body transformations because they are opposite metabolic processes.
+Learning how to lose fat and gain muscle at the same time is one of the biggest misunderstandings of body transformations because they are opposite metabolic processes.

-When you look at pictures, it looks like it can be done simultaneously; but what is actually happening is a change in fat and muscle percentages.
+When you look at pictures, it looks like it can be done simultaneously, but what is actually happening is a change in fat and muscle percentages.

 Calculating Your Calories to Lose Fat

-Metabolism calculators take into account four different ways your body burns calories to come up with your total daily energy expenditure (TDEE) or how many calories you burn in a day:
+Metabolism calculators take into account four different ways your body burns calories to come up with your TDEE, or how many calories you burn in a day:

 Resting Metabolic Rate (RMR)

-This is your baseline metabolism at rest or how many calories your body needs to survive if you spent the entire day lying in bed awake.
+This is your baseline metabolism at rest, or how many calories your body needs to survive if you spent the entire day lying in bed awake.

-A heavier person has a higher RMR than a lighter person even if the lighter person has a higher lean muscle mass because the metabolism of muscle only contributes to about 20% of your total RMR energy expenditure.
+A heavier person has a higher RMR than a lighter person, even if the lighter person has a higher lean muscle mass, because the metabolism of muscle only contributes to about 20% of your total RMR energy expenditure.

 Thermic Effect of Food (TEF)